 Key Takeaways: AHLA & AAHOA’s – Legislative Action Summit 2017

-By Kirby D. Payne, Founder and President of HVS Hotel Management and Chelsey Leffet, Vice President at HVS Washington, D.C.
+By Kirby D. Payne, Founder and President of HVS Hotel Management and Chelsey Leffet, Director and head of the Washington, D.C.
+HVS Consulting & Valuation office

 The American Hotel and Lodging Association (AHLA) and the Asian American Hotel Owners Association (AAHOA) held their annual Legislative Action Summit (LAS) on May 17 and 18 in Washington, D.C.
 Year after year this event brings together a strong showing of general managers, owners, operators, developers, investors, asset managers, hotel employees, and government affairs experts to meet with congressional representatives from their respective states in their Capitol Hill offices to share stories and educate Congress on the issues presently affecting the hotel and lodging industry.
 The event included remarks from the respective organizations' Presidents and CEO's, briefings from political influencers and members of congress.
 During the first day, attendees were educated on how to effectively lobby Congress to discuss issues affecting the industry before heading to "the Hill" on the second day for the unique opportunity to meet with their Congressional Representatives and their staffs.